The Masturbation Gap

 Through the 19th century, the assault on "self-abuse" continued: Reverend Sylvester Graham invented the Graham crackers to curb sexual impulses.
-In the 1830s, Benjamin Rush, renowned physician and signer of the declaration of Independence, argued that masturbation caused tuberculosis, memory loss, and epilepsy.
-JH Kellogg, turn of the century medical writer and creator of breakfast cereal, believed signs of masturbation included acne, weak back, and convulsions.
-Noted 19th century physician and early sex research pioneer Richard von Krafft Ebing linked masturbation to homosexuality and other types of what he considered deviance and illnesses.
+In the 1830s, Benjamin Rush, a renowned physician and signer of the Declaration of Independence, argued that masturbation caused tuberculosis, memory loss, and epilepsy.
+J.H.
+Kellogg, turn of the century medical writer and creator of breakfast cereal, believed signs of masturbation included acne, weak back, and convulsions.
+Noted 19th-century physician and early sex research pioneer Richard von Krafft Ebing linked masturbation to homosexuality and other types of what he considered deviance and illnesses.

-By the 60s and 70s the tide had began to turn.
+By the 60s and 70s, the tide had begun to turn.
 The publication of Kinsey's and Masters and Johnson's research revealed that masturbation was both common and harmless.
-Many studies have since confirmed this basic truth, revealing in addition that masturbation is neither a substitute for "real" sex nor a facilitator of risky sex.
+Many studies have since confirmed this basic truth, revealing, in addition, that masturbation is neither a substitute for "real" sex nor a facilitator of risky sex.
 Masturbation may promote comfort with one's genitalia, enhancing both orgasmic capacity and condom use.
 Educated people, it turns out, masturbate more, and have better sex lives.
 A recent study even reported that masturbation may protect men against prostate cancer.
 (But you're unlikely to see a government-sponsored public relations campaign promoting this particular preventative strategy.)
 Given these data, you'd think the controversies would be put to rest.
 But you'd be wrong.

 Language describes reality, and also shapes it.
 What you don't have words for you do not own or understand.
 This observation is supported by the data.
-According to the research, over 95% of males have masturbated to orgasm by age 20, compared to around 60% of women (with some studies suggesting an even larger gap).
+According to the research, over 95 percent of males have masturbated to orgasm by age 20, compared to around 60 percent of women (with some studies suggesting an even larger gap).

 Why such a gap?
 One reason may be men's higher sex drive.
 If you define sex drive as preoccupation with sexual behavior and thoughts, including sex crimes and paraphilias, then men routinely manifest higher levels of it than women.
 Such elevated interest may lead to higher masturbation rates.
 Structural differences may also play a role.
 A penis is highly accessible and regularly handled in the act of urination, which may lead to greater familiarity with its potential uses.